Pair Networks Blog Web Hosting WordPress Security: How WordPress File Permissions Can Save Your Site

 Warning: This is a tutorial for advanced users.
-If you are not comfortable with file permissions, we recommend contacting our support team for help.
+If you are not comfortable with WordPress file permissions, we recommend contacting our support team for help.

-File Permissions
+WordPress File Permissions

-File permissions are what they sound like: a set of permissions that determine who can and cannot access your files.
+WordPress file permissions are what they sound like: a set of permissions that determine who can and cannot access your files.
 These permissions not only affect who can view the file but also who can edit and execute it.

-It’s imperative to take the time to set up your file permissions correctly.
+It’s imperative to take the time to set up your WordPress file permissions correctly.
 Badly set file permissions can be a security risk, allowing anyone to access or execute items on your server.

 WordPress is no exception.
 While the WordPress admin interface handles the web design and post creation, WordPress still consists of files on your web server.
 As such, your chosen file permissions still matter.